IdentityPython/pysaml2/doc/install.rst

 RHEL/CentOS installation issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A number of packages may not install from pypi.
-Instead, you may want to use packages supplies with the OS:
+Instead, you may want to use packages supplied with the OS:

     yum -y install swig openssl-devel m2crypto xmlsec1 pyOpenSSL libffi-devel